November 25, 1996: A midlevel manager at NeXT contacts Apple about the possibility of Cupertino licensing NeXT’s

 At the time, Gassée reportedly tried to strike a hard bargain with Apple, with Be’s investors holding out for $200 million.
 Apple drew the line at paying more than $125 million. (“Thank god [Apple didn’t buy BeOS] because I hated Apple’s management,” Gassée said later.)

 The other realistic option Apple had was NeXT.
 The company had been Jobs’ main focus in his time outside Apple (although his other company, Pixar, made him a billionaire).
 NeXT was ahead of its time in both software and hardware.
 But the company never quite lived up to its potential.

 After abandoning its hardware business, NeXT focused entirely on software by 1996.
-OpenStep was an open version of NeXT’s NeXTSTEP operating system.
+OpenStep was an open source version of NeXT’s NeXTSTEP operating system.
 The object-oriented, multitasking operating system was based on Unix, which later became the basis for OS X and, subsequently, macOS.

 By November 1996, Jobs was speaking with Amelio again (albeit only very recently).
 Jobs advised that Be was not the right choice for Apple.
 The November 25 phone call from NeXT’s Rice presented the option Jobs surely wanted all along: that Apple acquire the rights to put a version of OpenStep on Macs.

 By early December, Jobs visited Apple HQ for the first time since his ouster.
 A deal would bring both NeXT and Jobs aboard — the best decision Apple made in years.